sangam1814/forensic-dna-fastapi-devops/README.md

 ---

-# 🧬 Forensic DNA Analysis – FastAPI + DevOps Project
+# 🧬 DNA Forensic Profile Management System – FastAPI + DevOps Project

 This project is a **Dockerized FastAPI backend** for a Privacy-Aware Forensic DNA Analysis System using **PostgreSQL**.
 It demonstrates backend development combined with **DevOps practices** such as containerization, service orchestration, monitoring, and centralized logging.